Saturn 1B Rocket at Alabama Rest Stop

 Welcome to Alabama!
 Look, we have a giant rocket!

-That’s how visitors are greeted as they pull in to the rest stop on I-65 in Alabama, one mile south of the Tennessee border.
+That’s how visitors and road trippers are greeted as they pull in to the rest stop welcome center on I-65 in Alabama, one mile south of the Tennessee border.

 I confess that I was not expecting to see a real rocket on display at a random rest stop in the Deep South, but there it was.
 A 224-foot-tall Saturn 1B rocket, one of three created in the Alabama city of Huntsville.
 A sign at the site explains the details: